Slum: Substandard housing and overcrowding

-Substandard housing in a slum in Manila, Philippines in the 2000s.
+Substandard housing in a slum in Manila, Philippines.

 Slum areas are characterized by substandard housing structures.
 Shanty homes are often built hurriedly, on ad hoc basis, with materials unsuitable for housing.
 Often the construction quality is inadequate to withstand heavy rains, high winds, or other local climate and location.
 Paper, plastic, earthen floors, mud-and-wattle walls, wood held together by ropes, straw or torn metal pieces as roofs are some of the materials of construction.
 In some cases, brick and cement is used, but without attention to proper design and structural engineering requirements.
 Various space, dwelling placement bylaws and local building codes may also be extensively violated.

 Overcrowding is another characteristic of slums.
 Many dwellings are single room units, with high occupancy rates.
 Each dwelling may be cohabited by multiple families.
 Five and more persons may share a one-room unit; the room is used for cooking, sleeping and living.
 Overcrowding is also seen near sources of drinking water, cleaning, and sanitation where one toilet may serve dozens of families.
 In a slum of Kolkata, India, over 10 people sometimes share a 45 m^{2} room.
 In Kibera slum of Nairobi, Kenya, population density is estimated at 2,000 people per hectare — or about 500,000 people in one square mile.

 However, the density and neighbourhood effects of slum populations may also offer an opportunity to target health interventions.